TheDataCode/-HDSC_INTERNSHIP_QUIZ_CODES-/README.md

-This repository contains quiz codes in for my Intership at Hamoye OneSchool.
+This repository contains codes to quizzes in my Intership at Hamoye OneSchool.